felix-berlin/sass-butler/README.md

 ## Requirements

 This project uses the "new" [Sass Module system](https://sass-lang.com/blog/the-module-system-is-launched).
-Therefore your build tool or taskrunner have to support Dart Sass 1.23.0 or above.
+Therefore your build tool or taskrunner have to support **Dart Sass 1.33.0** or above.

 ### Sass support